-Starting with the establishment of Telco (now TATA), the auto industry in Pune too is growing at a faster rate.
-This has stimulated the investment and growth of other auto biggies like the Hindustan Motors, Mahindra, Jaguar, Landrover and also the farm-equipment giant JCB.
+Starting with the establishment of Telco (now TATA), the auto industry in the city is growing at a faster rate.
+This has stimulated the investment and growth of other auto biggies like the Hindustan Motors, Mahindra, Jaguar, Landrover, and also the farm-equipment giant JCB.
 In the past few years, there has been an investment of around INR 20,000 crores in the automobile industry.
 Along with the manufacturing industry and auto industry, Pune also has developed a large IT hub.
-The techie giant Infosys has its base in the Hinjewadi region of Pune.
+The techie giant Infosys has its base in the Hinjewadi region of the city.
 Today there are many new IT hubs emerging in Pune.
 The number is close to 150.

-With the launch of ‘Make in India’ campaign by the Indian government, investments in all the sectors have increased.
-Drawing inspiration from this campaign, ‘Make in Maharashtra’ and ‘Magnetic Maharashtra’ were started by the government of Maharashtra.
-With the launch of these campaigns, the government is looking forward to increased investments in the sectors of Heavy Engineering, Banking, Aerospace, Gems and Jewels, Automobiles, Real Estate, Pharmaceuticals, Defence, Food Processing, Electronics etc.
+With the launch of the ‘Make in India’ campaign by the Indian government, investments in all sectors have increased.
+Drawing inspiration from this campaign, ‘Make in Maharashtra’ and ‘Magnetic Maharashtra’ was started by the government of Maharashtra.
+With the launch of these campaigns, the government is looking forward to increased investments in the sectors of Heavy Engineering, Banking, Aerospace, Gems and Jewels, Automobiles, Real Estate, Pharmaceuticals, Defence, Food Processing, Electronics, etc.

-The recent times have seen an emergence in the traditional industries and its growth.
-Pune is also considered as the best city for manufacturers, automobiles, research institutes, both government and private, and the information technology.
-With a skilled labour, and the growth of education sector, there will be even more local and foreign investments across various sectors in Pune.
+Recent times have seen an emergence in the traditional industries and their growth.
+Pune is also considered as the best city for manufacturers, automobiles, research institutes, both government and private, and information technology.
+With skilled labor, and the growth of the education sector, there will be even more local and foreign investments across various sectors in the city.

 The industrial sector of Pune will change even more with some of the upcoming developments.
 These include: